amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 Each dataset contains 10 spectral bands, resulting in hyperspectral cubes of dimension *(H, W, 10)*.

 For each dataset, we masked **90% of the pixels** per spectral band and used **complementary aperture codes** across wavelengths.
 Our reconstruction network then recovered the full hyperspectral cube from these sparse coded measurements.
 Below are qualitative reconstruction results for one spectral band from each dataset.
+The videos show complete spectral sweeps reconstructed from a single coded snapshot.

 ---